-Operating a sustainable business, which refurbishes, sells, and maintains bikes, while transforming people's lives, through training and work experience opportunities.
+Operating as a social enterprise, which refurbishes, sells, and maintains bikes, while improving people's lives, through training and work experience opportunities.
 We put people and planet before profit, and 100% of the profits that we do make, go to the charity Julian House.